MSc Nursing: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

-No, MSc Nursing is not the same as MBBS.
+No MSc Nursing is not same as MBBS.
 Nursing students learn how to care for patients following surgery or other physical disorders.
 They learn how to monitor vital signs, inject drugs, insert catheters, maintain IV lines, check patients' files, and keep track of their doctor's follow-up instructions.
 Nurses are educated to be doctors' limbs in a hospital, and doctors cannot function without them.
 Nursing subjects are broad, such as Anatomy and Physiology.
 Diseases are studied in depth in Nursing, although not as specifically as in MBBS.

 Best MSc Nursing Colleges in India

-There are more than 800 MSc Nursing colleges in India, of which, more than 450 colleges are private and 80 are government, meanwhile the remaining colleges are government-aided entities.
+There are more than 800 MSc Nursing colleges in India, of which more than 450 colleges are private and 80 are government, meanwhile the remaining colleges are government-aided entities.
 These colleges offer MSc Nursing courses in numerous specializations, along with great placement and learning opportunities.
 Candidates can see the tables below containing some top government and private MSc Nursing college options in India.

-MSc Nursing in Government Colleges
+Best Government MSc Nursing Colleges

 AIIMS Delhi, King George's Medical University, Armed Forces Medical College, and JIPMER are some of the top government colleges that offer the MSc Nursing course.
-Candidates can check these government colleges offering MSc Nursing in India along with their MSc Nursing fees in the table given below:
+Candidates can check these government colleges offering MSc Nursing in India, along with their MSc Nursing fees in the table given below:

 Best Government Colleges MSc Nursing Fees